Fulerenn/Fulerenn/README.md

 # 👋 Heya, I'm Maciej
-professional nub from "Dancing Cow" country
+professional nub from "Dancing Cow" country (🇵🇱 Poland)

 # 🔭 Something about me
 I'm a regular guy that knows how to do **many** things and **never** finishes them...